duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/determine_your_instant_answer_type.md

 ## Choose an Instant Answer

-Before you begin building anything, you'll need to know what kind of instant answer it is that you want to work on.
+Before you can start working on an instant answer, you'll need to know what kind of instant answer it is that you want to work on.
 You can get some instant answer ideas on our [ideas forum](https://dukgo.com/ideas).

-## Determine Instant Answer Source

-Now that you know which queries you'd like to show an instant answer for, you'll need to determine what the source for your instant answer will be.
+## What kind of data source?

 Most instant answers rely on some type of data source.
-However, some are able to provide their instant answer without using any external sources.
-An example would be a string manipulation instant answer which would only require the use of a function to return an answer.
+The [weather](https://duckduckgo.com/?q=weather) instant answer, for example, needs to fetch data from [Forecast.io](http://forecast.io) to work.
+However not all of them need a data source to work.
+Some can be self-contained instant answers such as our [resistor color calculator](https://duckduckgo.com/?q=60+ohms).

 Please use the following flowchart to help you to determine which kind of instant answer you'll be creating.
 Your instant answer type will be based on the date source your instant answer will be using: